fabio914/RealityMixer/README.md

 ## TO-DOs

- - [ ] Optimize the video stream (adopt a lower frame rate if the iPhone/iPad can't keep up with the stream);

  - [ ] Investigate the audio delay;

  - [ ] Improve the calibration screen and fix the positioning of the controller models;